 On August 20, 2012, Elizabeth Blade posted a 3-part article at Israel Today, entitled, ‘Quest for an Independent (Israel-friendly?)
 Kurdistan‘.
-She claims that the Arab Spring has destablized the Arab world while pitting Muslims against fellow Muslims.
-This has provided a golden opportunity for the US to use discontended Kurdish communities in Turkey, Syria, Iraq and Iran in their aspirations (just like Jews) to have and independent homeland of their own.
+She claims that the Arab Spring has destabilized the Arab world while pitting Muslims against fellow Muslims.
+This has provided a golden opportunity for the US to use unhappy Kurdish communities in Turkey, Syria, Iraq and Iran in their aspirations (just like Jews) to have and independent homeland of their own.
 During US occupation of Iraq, Israel has already succeeded in creating an Israel-friendly autonomous Kurdish region (KRG) in southern Iraq.

 Elizabeth Blade says that Turkey and several Arab capitals supporting a regime change in Syria – are indirecting helping Syrian Kurds to establish an autonomous region of their which once gained – with the help of Iraqi Kurdistan, will support a semi-independent Kurdistan inside Turkey in the near future.